leebakes/web-stack-implimentation/README.md

 To verify that you are connected, you should see your IP address on the top-right of the screen.
 Nice job!
 You have successfully connected to your Linux server in the Cloud environment.
 ![](./Images/project1image11.png)

+## APACHE

+### Installing Apache on the virtual environment

+What is Apache?
+Apache is a widely-used fast, reliable, and secure web server software.
+A web server acts as a middleman between the website visitor browser and the server.

+Now we will install Apache using Ubuntu’s package manager: ‘apt’ Begin by using the $ sudo apt update command to check for any available updates.

+Next, run the following command to run the Apache package installation:

+$ sudo apt install apache2

+Terminal will generate a series of code.
+Once completed, you will see something like this: